 Polycystic Ovary Syndrome (PCOS) affects anywhere from 8-20% of women of reproductive age around the world.
 The Huffington Post places the figure at closer to 10% in the United States, but that still equates to 5 million women in America alone.
 It is a frustrating and life-changing condition for sufferers, but perhaps things are about to change with the news that marijuana could be effective for those with PCOS.

-In this article we will review; what is PCOS, how medical marijuana can help treat this condition and which marijuana strains are best to use.
+In this article, we will review what PCOS is, how medical marijuana can help treat this condition, and which marijuana strains are best to use.

 What is PCOS?